-Therefore, the Department's existing water system facilities cannot support the proposed subdivision at this time.
+Based on the above information, the Department's existing water system facilities cannot support an additional water meter at this time.
 Extensive improvements and additions, which may include, but not be limited to, source, storage, booster pumps, transmission, and distribution facilities, would be required.
+Currently, sufficient funding is not available from the Department for such improvements and no time schedule is set.